-Summer 2018 courses can be added or dropped up until June 4.
+Fall 2018 courses can be added or dropped up until September 14.
 To add a course to your schedule after the deadline, a petition for a late add must be approved by the instructor of the course and the course chair.

 If you experience any technical difficulties, please contact the Student Computer Support Center on the lower level of 186 Massachusetts Avenue, email them at email@example.com, or call them at 617-747-8800.
 The Office of the Registrar is also available to assist you with online registration.

-Berklee's student health insurance plan is offered through Blue Cross Blue Shield of Massachusetts and is administered by Gallagher Student Health and Special Risk.
-If a student in residence on the Boston campus is interested in waiving the Berklee plan, he or she must demonstrate comparable coverage that is compliant with Massachusetts laws regarding student health insurance and the Affordable Care Act.
+Berklee's student health insurance plan is offered through Blue Cross Blue Shield of Massachusetts and is administered by Gallagher Student Health & Special Risk.
+If a student in residence on the Boston campus is interested in waiving the Berklee plan, they must demonstrate comparable coverage that is compliant with Massachusetts laws regarding student health insurance and the Affordable Care Act.

-To waive the Berklee student health insurance plan, visit Gallagher's website for Berklee and click on "Student Waiver" in the left navigation bar.
+To waive the Berklee student health insurance plan, visit Gallagher's website for Berklee and click on "Student Waive" in the left navigation bar.
 Be sure to have your current health insurance card available as information from this card will be needed to complete the Waiver form.
-For summer-entering students, the deadline for submitting a request to waive Berklee’s SHIP is June 9, 2018.
-The deadline for waiving 2018–2019 coverage for entering and continuing students is September 17, 2018.
+The deadline for waiving 2018–2019 coverage for entering and continuing students is September 28, 2018.

 All students enrolled at Berklee's campus in Boston are required to be immunized against the following before attending class: